Darwen Old Wanderers F.C.: FA Cup entry

-Emboldened by this rise in fortune, the club entered the FA Cup for the first time in 1884-85.
-In the first round the club was drawn away to Higher Walton, with Mr Ormerod again acting as referee; The match ended in a draw, but the Wanderers won the replay 4–1, with two goals disallowed.
+Emboldened by this rise in fortune, the club entered the FA Cup for the first time in 1884–85.
+In the first round the club was drawn away to Higher Walton, with Mr Ormerod again acting as referee.
+The match ended in a draw, but the Wanderers won the replay 4–1, with two goals disallowed.
 In the second round the club beat Bolton Association with ease; notably, the crowd was only 1,000, despite no other matches going on in the area.
 The run ended in the third round with a defeat at Lower Darwen.

 The professional era

-In 1885-86, the club was drawn to play the ambitious Burnley.
+At the Football Association meetings in London, the club voted in favour of allowing professionalism into competitive football, although, unable to send a representative along, it asked George Drummond of Preston North End to act as proxy.
+In 1885–86, the club was drawn to play the ambitious Burnley.
 On paper it looked to be a difficult task as Burnley had invested in a large number of professional players, while the Old Wanderers were still relying on six of the same team that had been playing three seasons earlier and nine from the previous season.
 However, the Football Association's rules on eligibility for the competition (requiring a 2-year residence period) made most of the Burnley players ineligible for the competition.
 As a consequence the Old Wanderers faced a reserve side and won 11–0, the club's biggest FA Cup victory, and Burnley's biggest competitive defeat.
 In an ominous sign for the future, on the same day, Burnley's new professionals played a friendly against Wolverhampton Wanderers and won 4–1.

 A similar instance happened in the second round, when the club beat a weak Accrington side 2–1, in front of 1,000 spectators, while the first choice Owd Reds side beat Blackburn Olympic.
 In the third round, however, Blackburn Rovers, who had been illegally employing professionals for a couple of years, were able to field a full-strength side, and beat the Old Wanderers 6–1.

-The difficulties of being a small side in an area saturated with football clubs - the town of Darwen alone hosted clubs such as Darwen itself, Darwen Ramblers, Darwen Rovers, Darwen Hibernians, Darwen Temperance, and in the next door village Lower Darwen, as well as the now-dissolved Lynwood and Lower Chapel - were laid bare in the first round of the 1886-87.
+The difficulties of being a small side in an area saturated with football clubs - the town of Darwen alone hosted clubs such as Darwen itself, Darwen Ramblers, Darwen Rovers, Darwen Hibernians, Darwen Temperance, and in the next door village Lower Darwen, as well as the now-dissolved Lynwood and Lower Chapel - were laid bare in the first round of the 1886–87 FA Cup.
 The Old Wanderers had drawn the Glaswegian side Cowlairs, who would ordinarily be considered prestigious opponents for a friendly; yet, for a competitive match in "delightful" weather, the attendance, to see Cowlairs win 4–1, was a mere 600.
 One week later over three times that number saw Darwen beat Heart of Midlothian.